amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 - "The Notebook has Command and Edit modes."
 - "Use the keyboard and mouse to select and edit cells."
 - "The Notebook will turn Markdown into pretty-printed documentation."
-- "Markdown does most of what HTML does."
 ---

 ## Getting Started with JupyterLab